 The technological, pedagogical, content knowledge (TPCK) was the theoretical framework for the study.
-A careful study of this framework reveals that, there are seven areas that can be considered when using the framework which are: technological knowledge, content knowledge, pedagogical knowledge, technological content knowledge, technological pedagogical knowledge, pedagogical content knowledge as well as technological pedagogical content knowledge, pedagogical knowledge and technological knowledge to the neglect of the other four (technological content knowledge, technological pedagogical knowledge, pedagogical content knowledge, technological pedagogical knowledge, pedagogical content knowledge as well as technological content knowledge, technological pedagogical knowledge, pedagogical content knowledge and technological knowledge, technological pedagogical content knowledge, pedagogical content knowledge, technological pedagogical content knowledge, pedagogical content knowledge as well as technological pedagogical content knowledge, pedagogical content knowledge as well as technological pedagogical content knowledge, pedagogical content knowledge as well as technological pedagogical content knowledge, pedagogical content knowledge as well as technological pedagogical content knowledge, pedagogical content knowledge as well as technological pedagogical content knowledge) overlaps of the framework which also have a role to play so far as model is concerned.
+A careful study of this framework reveals that, there are seven areas that can be considered when using the framework which are: technological knowledge, content knowledge, pedagogical knowledge, technological content knowledge, technological pedagogical knowledge, pedagogical content knowledge as well as technological pedagogical content knowledge.
+However, this study was able to consider three of these areas only which were content knowledge, pedagogical knowledge and technological knowledge to the neglect of the other four (technological content knowledge, technological pedagogical knowledge, pedagogical content knowledge, technological pedagogical knowledge, pedagogical content knowledge as well as technological pedagogical content knowledge) overlaps of the framework which also have a role to play so far as model is concerned.